chadblack/2026ELA/docs/calendar.md

 **Tuesday: Across the Atlantic**

 - “Las Siete Partidas: Laws on Jews.”
+(Canvas)

 - “King Ferdinand, Marriage Concessions (1469)” in Jon Cowans, ed.
 Early Modern Spain: A Documentary History (Philadelphia: University of Pennsylvania Press, 2003): 7-9.
+(Canvas)

 - “Surrender Treaty of the Kingdom of Granada (1491)” in Cowans, Early Modern Spain: 15-19.
+(Canvas)

 - “Decree of Expulsion of the Jews (1492)” in Cowans, Early Modern Spain: 20-23.
+(Canvas)

 **Thursday: African Histories**

 - John K. Thornton, “The African Background,” A Cultural History of the Atlantic World, 1250–1820 (Cambridge Univ.
 Press, 2012), pp. 60-100.
+(Canvas)

 ## Week Five: The Early Conquest (Sep 15-Sep 17)